thhapke/generator-di-pyoperator/README.md

 * The 'mock_di_api.py'-file is stored to the <project>/utils folder
 * A <project>/'testdata' folder is created for storing the test data

-## Configuration Saving

-For sending back the data to the SAP Data Intelligence system the latest configuration is stored in .yo-rc.json.

 ## Installation